AI Competitors

 Artificial intelligence (AI) has emerged as a transformative force, reshaping industries, economies, and societies at an unprecedented pace.
 The exponential growth of AI technologies offers new opportunities and challenges for businesses worldwide, enabling enhanced decision-making, efficiency, and innovation.
 We believe AI will be a critical piece of new ventures that will develop products and services that change the world.
 At Mays, we are committed to supporting AI’s capabilities to produce new products and services that build a better future.

-To that end, Texas A&M University’s Mays Business School invites individuals and teams of undergraduate students nationwide to submit written business plans as part of our competition to identify the top AI-focused new ventures.
-Eligible individuals and teams must be currently enrolled undergraduate student founders from any major at any university and have no more than four team members.
+To that end, Texas A&M University’s Mays Business School invites individuals and teams of undergraduate and graduate students nationwide to submit written business plans as part of our competition to identify the top AI-focused new ventures.
+Eligible individuals and teams must be currently enrolled undergraduate/graduate student founders from any major at any university.

 From the business plans submitted to the competition, judges will identify the top 24 entries.
 Those entries will be invited to present a 10-minute pitch to a panel of three judges through a virtual format.
 From those 24 entries, the judges will identify the top 12 nationwide and they will be invited to come to College Station for a final in-person pitch.